robonexx/sl_app_ux_implementation/README.md

 - Then its just a counter and an option to finnish

-- When clicking the "Tack och hej
+- When clicking the "Tack och hej" the localstorage will be cleared

 Other clickable stuff with json server the receipt page Also a card on the sl ticket page